-Language is an important part of the tradition of story telling and culture.
-I still fondly recall my father telling me stories about his Native Italy in Calabrese dialect which only added to the charm of the stories.
+Language is an important part of the tradition of storytelling and culture.
+I still fondly recall my father telling me stories about his Native Italy in the Calabrese dialect which only added to the charm of the stories.
 I hope this effort by the Navajo Nation Museum helps to carry forward the Diné language and Navajo culture into the future.

 There are far too many languages disappearing every day as documented by the Enduring Voices Project.